-And since blueberries are typically ripe and ready for picking between June and August, during the summer months I am always looking for ways to incorporate them.
+And since blueberries are typically ripe and ready for picking between June and August, I am always looking for ways to incorporate them during the summer months.
 (And now is when the crowd cheers as I introduce you to this Blueberry Banana Bread.) 😉

 Ingredients you’ll need to make this recipe:

 Let’s start with the dry ingredients.
 You’ll need bread flour, baking soda, and sea salt.
-I tend to prefer to use flour that is “fit for purpose”, but all-purpose flour will work just as fine in this recipe.
+I prefer to use flour that is “fit for purpose,” but all-purpose flour will work just as fine in this recipe.

 For your wet ingredients, you’ll combine ripe bananas, unsalted butter, light brown sugar, eggs, vanilla extract, and sour cream.
 I really like using sour cream in muffins and bread where moisture is key.
 You can also substitute Greek yogurt in place of the sour cream.